 Tour de France 2026 route: Stage-by-stage guide

 The 2026 Tour de France will start with a Grand Depart in Barcelona.
 It will be the 113th edition of the grand tour.
+It will run July 4 to July 26, 2026.

 The 2026 Tour de France will start in Barcelona, the capital of the Catalonia region of Spain, on July 4, 2026.